kokuryio/todolistProject/README.md

 ## Reminder
 Please remember - this is my first project as a student and therefore is not made well.
 Please be kind to me and do not expect the App to do any wonders - you can get way better apps of this kind at the PlayStore/Appstore already.
+Also remember that this app was created in cooperation with my home university - Brandenburg University of Applied Sciences and therefore there are some code passages which are inspired or copied from my lectures. (less than 5% of code).
+Those passages are marked accordingly.

 ## How to execute
 It is possible to store the tasks from the app remotely using a REST service.
 I used a WildFly server as the backened, however you need to keep in mind to set everything up accordingly